menu

 Demographics

-The population of Savannah has a very low overall level of education: only 8.58% of people over 25 hold a 4-year college degree or higher.
+The citizens of Savannah have a very low rate of college education: just 8.58% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 Savannah is a very ethnically-diverse town.
 The people who call Savannah home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Savannah residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Savannah include Irish, English, Italian, German, and Dutch.